 Foot binding remained a popular practice in parts of China until efforts to ban it arose around the turn of the twentieth century.
 Anti-footbinding reformers educated the populace regarding the outside world’s view of foot binding as barbaric, and taught the practical advantages of unmangled feet.
 Fear of international ridicule was a powerful motivator, and in a single generation the practice was almost eradicated, yet some stubborn families continued the tradition until it was prohibited by the new Communist government in 1949.
 Enterprising citizens invented a hobbling shoe that mimicked the trademark shuffle of bound feet, thereby providing an alternate route to social standing, but the stigma overpowered the appeal.
 Finally, after a millennium of misguided tradition, all Chinese citizens would be on equal footing.

 At its height the contorted tradition was practiced by approximately 50% of middle-class Chinese families, and nearly 100% of affluent families.
-All told, the number of Chinese girls that were subjected to foot binding is numbered in the billions tens of millions.
-There are a few hundred foot-bound women who still survive, most of them octogenarians or greater.
+All told, the number of Chinese girls that were subjected to foot binding is numbered in the tens of millions.
+There are a few hundred foot-bound women who still survive as of 2011, most of them octogenarians or greater.
 It is easy to look back at the bygone barbarism and wonder how it was allowed to continue for so long, but it is equally easy to overlook how blind one can be to the pressures of one’s own culture.
 Perhaps one day humanity will learn to recognize the imprudence of inflicting antiquated traditions upon those too young to make up their own minds.

 48 Comments